AndreaMorone/supaeasy-onboard/SUBMISSION.md

 2. **Make it private** to keep your work confidential
 3. **Complete all 15 functions** as specified in the requirements
 4. **Document each function** using the provided templates
-5. **Create a pull request** to the original repository with:
+5. **Send us the repository link** via email with:
-   - Your completed work
+   - Link to your private forked repository
    - Store URL (*.myshopify.com)
    - Brief summary of your approach

+**Note:** We do NOT want pull requests.
+Simply fork the repository, complete your work, and send us the link to your private repository.

 ### Option 2: Direct Submission